France-ioi/AlgoreaFrontend/README.md

 # Build core components library

+Run `npm install` first to use latest packages.
 Run `ng build core` in order to use the core components in current project

 # Project update